 As the H10 model is attached to one’s chest, the accelerometer is able to capture even the tiny movements related to breathing.
 Our preliminary experiments show that it is possible to measure breath frequency and detect respiratory disturbances from it, at least during the parts of the night when the sleeper lies relatively still.

 Time intervals between individual heartbeats tend to fluctuate naturally on a short time scale.
 This phenomenon is called heart rate variability (HRV).
 Analysis of an individual’s heart rate variability characteristics may reveal useful information about his health, stress level, or the quality of his rest.
-As the Polar devices supply detailed beat-to-beat time measurements, our app will be able to compute HRV and offer such insights.
+As the Polar devices supply detailed beat-to-beat time measurements, our app is be able to compute HRV and offer such insights.